-The most important criteria is Don Mooney: SU party to be to be held at the South Bend armory is \$5.00 per couple.
-A local band, "Friends, Brothers, and Strangers," will be featured and beer will be served.
+informal to be held at the South Bend armory is \$5.00 per couple. local band, "Friends, Brothers, and Strangers," will be featured and beer will be served.

 Student Union Social Commissioner Don Mooney emphasized the fact that the party would be informal.
-He said the change this year from the traditional formal dance was due to the seeming lack of interest in formal affairs.
-On Saturday, the Student Union will present Poco and Livingston Taylor in concert at 8:30 p.m. following the game with North Carolina.
-Tickets for the party, scheduled to begin at 9 p.m., can be purchased at the door.
+He said the change this year from the traditional formal dance was due to the seeming lack of interest in On Saturday, the Student Union will present Poco and Livingston Taylor in concert at 8:30 p.m. following the game with North for the party, Tickets scheduled to begin at 9 p.m., can be purchased at the door.
 Special busses will leave the Notre Dame circle at 8:30 p.m., 9:00 p.m., and 9:30 p.m.